A child enjoying a spray of water in the sunshine A child enjoying a spray of water in the sunshine

 Something for everyone

 There's always something interesting going on at the Southbank Centre, and it's no different during summer.
-From late June to early September, the arts centre is hosting You Belong Here, a series of events exploring the human need to belong in our communities and our spaces.
-Events range from free public art and new commissions to concerts, performances, dance, and more, including family-friendly animated paintings and music.
+Events range from free public art and new commissions to concerts, performances, dance, and more, including family-friendly block parties, roller-skate workshops, and a recycled playground.

 Kentish Town City Farm